 Moving into the early stages of 2017, it’s clear that the scope and possibilities for creative web development and marketing have expanded dramatically.
 In this blog post, our team has outlined what we believe are the most significant opportunities in the coming year – from colour trends, graphic design and branding to social media.

 Bear in mind that few trends may be familiar, this is why trends do not just sprout from one day to another.

-The director of the Pantone Color Institute said ” Reminiscent of the hues that surround us in nature, our Spring 2017 Colour Report evokes a spectrum of emotion and feeling.
+The director of the Pantone Color Institute said,” Reminiscent of the hues that surround us in nature, our Spring 2017 Colour Report evokes a spectrum of emotion and feeling.
 From the warmth of sunny days with PANTONE 13-0755 Primrose Yellow to the invigorating feeling of breathing fresh mountain air with PANTONE 18-0107 Kale and the desire to escape to pristine waters with PANTONE 14-4620 Island Paradise.”
-2017 is then the year of colours inspired by nature and environment.
+2017 is then the year of colours inspired by nature and the environment.

-Whilst many of 2016’s graphic design trends are still as popular as ever, there are a few new ones making their way into the forefront of designer’s minds.
+Whilst many of 2016’s graphic design trends are still as popular as ever, there are a few new ones making their way into the forefront of designers’ minds.

 Duotone coloured photos

 • Better video content…and more of it.
 Yes, content is still king, but the kind of content that rules the web is changing.
-Social content, reviews, blogs, all still crucial aspects of marketing, but video will be the rage moving forward.
+Social content, reviews, and blogs, are all still crucial aspects of marketing, but the video will be the rage moving forward.
 In the specific of video, social media users are beginning to demand more in-the-moment content, live video has become something of a trend on its own.